 Click the link below to take a FREE 5-day course on starting your own money-making blog.
 This course includes tips and strategies for choosing your niche, setting up your self-hosted WordPress blog, traffic generation and money-making ideas.

 So many people I talk to are worried about money.
 They have no idea how to find remote work and fund their journey in a campervan, RV or sailboat.
-You can find many posts with money making ideas right here on my website, but if you would rather read an ebook, check out my $10 book, Getting Started with Remote Work.

 In this book, you’ll:

 In 2015, when I lived in a car and a tent to pay off my debt and save up money, I often felt very alone.
 Who could I tell about my alternative living situation?
 Who would understand?
 Would people think I was weird?